0xsuryansh/searchNBAMonorepo/README.md

-This is commit created node to answer existential questions and provide random responses
+This is commit remove excess variables and imports